CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 11. Wait for a notification: ✅ **Remediation successful** - Successfully remediated the issues on the selected resources.
 Note: It can take several minutes after remediation completes to see the resources in the 'healthy resources' tab.

 12. Return to recommendations list.
-Expend the "Manage access and permissions" security control, you can now see recommendations flagged as `Preview`.
+Expend the "Manage access and permissions" security control, you can now see recommendations flagged.
 Those aren’t included in the calculation of your score.
 They should be still remediated, so that when the preview period ends, they will contribute towards your score.

 ### Exercise 3: Exploring the Inventory capability